ckeditor/ckeditor5/docs/builds/guides/reporting-issues.md

 ## Reproduce on official examples

-To eliminate the chance that the issue might be caused by some third-party software or your customizations, try to reproduce the issue on the {@link TODO official examples} first.
+To eliminate the chance that the issue might be caused by some third-party software or your customizations, try to reproduce the issue on the {@linkTODO official examples} first.

 The examples are always running the latest editor version.
 Please note that if the problem was fixed in one of the releases that succeeded the version you are using, you will need to upgrade your CKEditor installation as we do not backport fixes.